priyanthan07/ML-project-in-AWS-SageMaker/README.md

-# implementing a ML-project in AWS-SageMaker
+# Implementing a ML-project in AWS-SageMaker